Aryandev12/DiceGame/README.md

 # DiceGame
-Hey folks , In the journey of learning web development I made this basic dice game .
+Hey folks , In the journey of learning web development I made this basic dice game using html css and javascript.
 You will find a new repo soon .Stay tuned!